andoniiribarren/web-scraping-pract1/README.md

 # Target

-The target is to create a dataset with data scrapped from a web and publish the dataset in Zenodo.
+The target is to create a dataset with data scraped from a web and publish the dataset in Zenodo.
 The web site targeted is https://www.filmaffinity.com/es/ranking.php?rn=ranking_2024_topmovies

 # Names